arko-bhattacharya/volatility-made-simple_vix-trading-strategies/src/README.md

 An example run would be like -
 Rscript ./backtest_strategy.R [strategy path] [output storage path]

+* backtest_all.R:
+This script is a meta script on backtest_strategy.R.
+Like the name suggests this script backtests all the strategies.
+For details about this script and its method of execution please refer to the comments in the script.

 * strategy_*.R

 These are the strategy scripts.